 Here on this Dean Martin top hits page you'll find a collection of demo covers and full lesson tutorials available for purchase along with several free chord sheets in pdf. format.
 Help yourself to the free chord sheets where available.

 Song fact for My Rifle My Pony And Me - Dean sang this song in a 1959 movie along with Ricky Nelson called Rio.
 The film also starred Walter Brennan.

-Song fact for You Belong To Me - This is one of those songs by Dean Martin which was late to the party as the saying goes as Joni James, Jo Statford and Patti Page all had recorded and released their versions first.
+Song fact for You Belong To Me - This is one of those songs by Dean Martin which was late to the party as Joni James, Jo Statford and Patti Page all had recorded and released their versions first.

 Thanks for stopping by this Dean Martin top hits page and I hope you found the information on this page helpful and useful.

 Some Dean Martin Greatest Hits In This Documentary